ubern-mia/bender/episode01/checklist.md

 - [ ] (6) (optional) If your data comes from multiple sources, check if there are biases due to acquisition/processing protocols or imaging hardware vendors.
 Often, these biases could creep into models which can eventually lead to them learning these biases and hence generalizing worse on new data samples.
 Your clinical collaborator or the image metadata should have this information.

 - [ ] (7) (optional) Consider registering all the subjects to a known atlas for that anatomy.
 For brain imaging studies, [FSL](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/Atlases) lists some popular ones.
 This can be useful as further spatial normalization.

-For questions/suggestions for improvements, please [create an issue](https://github.com/ubern-mia/bender/issues) in this repository.
+For questions/suggestions for improvements, please [create an issue](https://github.com/ubern-mia/bender/issues) in the BENDER repository.